 Knowing how long your cat is expected to live is crucial information for pet owners, but also for people looking to become pet parents.
 Here are the main reasons why:

-- You have to know that you can take care of your cat for its entire life – Ask yourself if you can support your cat emotionally and financially now, but also in 10 or 15 years’ time.
+- You have to know that you can take care of your domestic cat for its entire life – Ask yourself if you can support your cat emotionally and financially now, but also in 10 or 15 years’ time.

 - Knowing your cat’s lifespan can help you map out crucial moments in its development, such as its time as a kitten, its pasting into adulthood, but also when it reaches seniority.
 Kittens, adults, and geriatric cats require different care and different lifestyles.